Detecting Grouped Local Average Treatment Effects and Selecting True Instruments: Model and Assumptions

 As an important matter of fact for our method suggested below, \citet*{Vy02} proves that Assumption \ref{ass:Monotonicity} is equivalent to imposing a so-called threshold-crossing model on the treatment.
 In this model, the treatment is an additively separable function of the instrument and an unobserved term and takes the value one whenever the function on the instrument is larger than or equal to the unobserved term.
 Formally,

-where $1(\cdot)$ denotes the indicator function, which is equal to one if its argument is satisfied and zero otherwise, $V$ is a scalar (index of) unobservable(s), and $\psi(Z)$ is a nonparametric function of $Z$.
+where $V$ is a scalar (index of) unobservable(s), and $\psi(Z)$ is a nonparametric function of $Z$.
 This allows us to characterize the compliers (and other compliance types) in terms of the distribution of $V$.
-Because $D(z)=1$ implies that $\psi(z)> V$ in \eqref{eq:vyt_equivalence} and $D(z')=0$ implies that $\psi(z')\leq V$, it is easy to see that the distribution of $V$ among compliers satisfies $\psi(z)> V \geq \psi(z')$.
+Because $D(z)=1$ implies that $\psi(z)\geq V$ in \eqref{eq:vyt_equivalence} and $D(z')=0$ implies that $\psi(z')< V$, it is easy to see that the distribution of $V$ among compliers satisfies $\psi(z)\geq V > \psi(z')$.
 For this reason, it follows that

 for values $v=\psi(z)$ and $v'=\psi(z')$ for the unobservable $V$.

 Let us now assume that there exists another pair of instrument values $z^*,z''$, in our case two further judges, which also satisfies Assumptions \ref{ass:Validity} to \ref{ass:FirstStage} and generates exactly the same compliance behaviour as the previous pair $z,z'$.
 Formally, $v=\psi(z^*)=\psi(z)$ and $v'=\psi(z')=\psi(z'')$.
 It follows that